Spcman/getting-to-know-julia/_posts/2019-08-05-word-embeddings.md

 It's interesting to see the sentences returned - they are indeed mostly similar.

-As the sentence similarity function is slow to run I created a pre-trained array of all the sentences and the corresponding word vector.
+As the sentence similarity function is slow to run I created a pre-trained array of all the sentences and the corresponding word vectors.

 ```julia
 drac_sent_vecs=[]